ThibaultBee/StreamPack/core/src/main/java/io/github/thibaultbee/streampack/internal/muxers/ts/README.md

 # MPEG transport stream mux

-MPEG-TS mux is a minimalist MPEG-TS mux.
+MPEG-TS muxer is a minimalist MPEG-TS muxer.
 It manages packets encapsulation and section tables (PAT, PMT, SDT).

 It supports the following operations: